Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 I have no illusions about changing anyone's mind.

-But I do want to make something clear because it's important to me as a human, and that is uh you understand that it was never my intention to make light of the murder of a young man.
+And that is, you understand that it was never my intention to make light of the murder of a young man.

-What do you think the choking in the throats about there?
+What do you think the choking in the throat's about there?

 Is that about Charlie Kirk?